Corrugation Then and Now

-When we look at neighborhood rooftops,
+When we look at neighbourhood rooftops,

 It’s the colour, roof configuration and profile that defines them